EuroLinux/sig-core-functional-tests/README.md

 ./runtests.sh p_openssh
 ```

-## Checking test scripts/running all tests in controlled environment
+## Checking test scripts/running all tests in a controlled environment

 The easiest way of checking if tests are passing/correct is to run them on
 eurolinux 6,7,8 or 9 vagrant box.